 - Cover the frittata and let it cook on low about 15 minutes.
 (I made this frittata in my new Calphalon 10 inch Frittata Pan from Williams Sonoma, which has a second pan that acts as a lid when you’re making a frittata.
 This pan was an investment, but it has a wonderful non-stick surface, and both parts can be used independently.
 And I bought the pan myself in case anyone is wondering!)

 - When the frittata has puffed up like this (but the top is still slightly wet-looking), it’s time to finish it under the broiler.
 Sprinkle over a bit more Parmesan cheese if you like!

 - I had the pan about 6 inches away from the broiler, and I only needed about 3 minutes to get the top of my frittata nicely browned, so watch it carefully!

 - Serve hot, with a little sour cream if desired.

-More Delicious Ideas with Zucchini Plus Eggs:
+More Ideas for Zucchini with Eggs:

 Zucchini Bake with Feta and Thyme ~ Kalyn’s Kitchen

 Zucchini, Tomato, and Egg Tart ~ Taste and Tell